RandyKLe/YummyNoodleBar/README.ftl.md

 ## Web domain

 A web front end integrates your application with web browsers and their users.
-As such, the web front end lives in its own integration domain on the periphery of your application's core, as show in the following update to you life preserver.
+As such, the web front end lives in its own integration domain on the periphery of your application's core, as show in the following update to your life preserver.

 ![Life Preserver showing Web Domain](images/life-preserver-2.png)